browserengineering/book/book/preliminaries.md

 ```

 This book won't define these methods explicitly, but for your own
-sanity implement them whenever you define a class.
+sanity and ease of debugging, implement them whenever you define a
+class.